sudosoph/docs/content/dns/how-tos/configuring-a-new-domain.md

 ## Overview

 This guide will walk you through the steps needed to add a domain to an existing Section environment.
-This guide is for anyone who wants to set up another domain/website with the same caching/module configuration as another website already running on the Section platform.
-For example, say that I already have www.example.com running on Section with properly caching and image optimization modules configured properly.
+For help understanding whether adding an new domain to an existing environment is best for your use case, please [visit this guide](/docs/platform/reference/new-app-or-env/).
 If you wish to set up an entirely separate application for this domain please follow the [getting started guide]({{< relref "getting-started/tutorials/going-live" >}}).

 ### Step 1 - Adding the domain